knilssen/F1_2018_UDP/f1_python/web_socket/README.md

 To run the websocket, there are two options.

-* Default when running the websocket for both of the following udp_port is set to 5003, the pcap emultor, directions to switch over to F1 packet broadcasting are below
+* Default when running the websocket for both of the following udp_port is set to 5003, the pcap emultor

+* directions to switch over to F1 packet broadcasting are below

 ### Users Car Packet View